 Who we were and where we’ve been.

 Design The Everything (DTE) was founded by AJ Huff and Scott DeRuby.
-DTE first saw life under the name “Indiana Prototyping” while AJ and Scott were in college.
+DTE first saw life under the name “Indiana Prototyping” while we were in college.

-Indiana Prototyping focused on helping entrepreneurs develop their products, but it was always their goal to shift into developing their own products.
+Indiana Prototyping focused on helping entrepreneurs iterate their products, but it was always our goal to shift into developing our own products.

-When they graduated from college and found day jobs, they were able to start dedicating the time and money necessary to develop their own products.
-They re-branded Indiana Prototyping into Design The Everything.
+When we graduated from college and found day jobs, we were able to start dedicating the time and money necessary to develop their own products.
+We re-branded Indiana Prototyping into Design The Everything.

 We have worked hard to bring as much manufacturing in-house as we can in order to bring you the best product possible.